 Treatment Options for Xanax

 Detoxification and behavioral therapies are often considered the best way to reach a level of abstinence from Xanax.
 Some situations may involve harm-reduction strategies as well.
 Generally, treatment can be done on an outpatient basis after an inpatient detox program.
 In detox, a person can face severe or even dangerous withdrawal issues.
-From physical to mental symptoms, stopping Xanax needs to be done in a monitored and gradual way.
+From physical to mental symptoms, stopping Xanax has to be gradual.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 In addition to detox, behavioral therapy, is an important component to recovery from drug addiction.
 EBT, an evidence-based treatment program, is a type of treatment that is integrated with a comprehensive 12-step curriculum.
 The purpose of EBT is to teach evidence-based therapies such as: